 A leading transdisciplinary program in digital media

 The School of Arts, Media, and Engineering in the Herberger Institute for Design and the Arts and the Ira A. Fulton Schools of Engineering is a leading transdisciplinary program in digital media.
-We offer a BA in Digital Culture, an MS in Digital Culture, a PhD in Media Arts and Sciences, and new media concentrations in the graduate degrees of nine collaborating units spanning arts, design, sciences, and engineering.
+We offer BA in Media Arts and Sciences and an MS in Media Arts and Sciences, a PhD in Media Arts and Sciences, and new media concentrations in the graduate degrees of nine collaborating units spanning arts, design, sciences, and engineering.

 The School of Arts, Media, and Engineering (AME) educates the next generation of learners and empowers them with technofluency--its development, application, and implications.
 The School of Arts, Media, and Engineering prepares students to be socially aware, critically thinking global citizens who strive to bring about positive change in a society that will be increasingly shaped by revolutions in new technologies.